jsoagger/jsoagger-archetype/README.md

 Mobile UI: java -jar mobile/target/mobile-1.0.0-SNAPSHOT.jar --jsoagger.client.mode=simul_mobile
 ```

-# Build and run the project docker container
+# Create and run a project with docker container

 In this case, docker desktop must be installed in your local environment.